Solaire · May 19, 2026

 - Application deadline: maximum 9 months after installation

-What is covered: solar panels, mounting structure, wiring, and labour.
+Covered: solar panels, mounting structure, wiring, and labour.
 Battery storage, taxes, and portable infrastructure costs are not included.

-Incentive #2 — Federal Clean Technology Investment Tax Credit (CT ITC)
+Incentive #2: Federal Clean Technology Investment Tax Credit (CT ITC)

 The federal government offers a refundable 30% tax credit on the capital cost of eligible commercial solar equipment.
-This credit is applied directly against your corporation's federal income tax owing, and if it exceeds your tax liability, the excess is paid back to you in cash.
+The credit is applied directly against your corporation's federal income tax owing, and if it exceeds your tax liability, the excess is paid back to you in cash.

 - Credit rate: 30% of eligible capital cost